GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 Let's go through this image step by step from the bottom to the top.

 - text segment: also known as the code segment.
 This is where the *code* of the binary is stored.
-It is a read-only part of memory.
+It is *usually* a read-only part of memory.
 The CPU uses this part to know what to do to get this binary going.
 - data segment: This is where your *initialized* global variables, static variables, constants and such.
 Initialized here means it starts with a value.
 An example: